 Host Merchant Services

-Host Merchant Services is a relative newcomer to the merchant accounts business, first opening in 2009.
-The company is headquartered in Newark, Delaware and has a second office in Naples, Florida.
-While they primarily cater to traditional, low-risk businesses, they can accommodate several categories of high-risk businesses and also offer offshore accounts.
-Their interchange-plus-only pricing and a full range of products and services make them an excellent choice – if you can get approved.
+While Host Merchant Services primarily caters to traditional, low-risk businesses, they can accommodate several categories of high-risk businesses and also offer offshore accounts.
+The company’s interchange-plus-only pricing and full range of products and services make it an excellent choice – if you can get approved.
 A former web hosting company, HMS is ideally suited for eCommerce merchants.
-They use TSYS as their primary backend processor, but can also work with several international banks and processors to get you an account.
+It uses TSYS as its primary backend processor, but can also work with several international banks and processors to get you an account.

 HMS uses interchange-plus pricing exclusively for its low-risk merchants, but you might have to pay tiered rates if you have an offshore account.
 While they don’t disclose their rates on their website, they’re based primarily on monthly processing volume and are very competitive.
-Fees are not disclosed either, but include a $24.00 annual fee, a $14.99 monthly account fee (which includes PCI compliance), a variable payment gateway fee ($5.00 per month for Transaction Express, $7.50 per month plus $0.05 per transaction for Authorize.Net) and the usual incidental fees (i.e., chargebacks, voice authorizations, etc.).
-High-risk and offshore merchants should expect to pay higher fees than these, and possibly additional fees as well.
-In particular, be prepared to have a rolling reserve included as part of your account.
+High-risk and offshore merchants should expect to pay higher fees than low-risk merchants, and possibly additional fees.
+Be prepared to have to deal with a rolling reserve as well.